 The Post-9/11 GI Bill program has many different payments which are structured around an eligibility tier.
 Basically, all of the payments and maximum amounts you as a service member are eligible to receive are determined by your eligibility percentage, which is determined by your length of service.
-For example, if you served for:
+For example, if you served on active duty for:

 - At least 36 months, 100% of the maximum benefits are payable.